Kimberly Richman

 Biography

-Kimberly Richman received a BA at Pitzer College in Claremont, California, and an MA and a PhD in the Department of Criminology, Law, and Society at UC Irvine, where she also completed a graduate emphasis in women's studies.
-She currently teaches Criminology; Sociology of Law; Deviance and Social Control; Senior Thesis Workshop; and Capstone in Sociology.
+Kimberly Richman received a BA at Pitzer College and an MA and a PhD in the Department of Criminology, Law, and Society at UC Irvine, where she also completed a graduate emphasis in feminist studies.
+She currently teaches Criminology; Sociology of Law; Deviance and Social Control; Senior Thesis Workshop; Capstone in Sociology; and Justice Internship.
+She also collaborates with the USF School of Law's Racial Justice Clinic.

 Professor Richman's primary areas of research interest are law and society, criminology, and the effects of legal rights (or their lack) on social, civic, and personal aspects of life, including legal consciousness, identity, and civic personhood.
-The majority of her past research has focused on the creation of legal and social meaning in legal processes involved with LGBT family law issues, as well as legal consciousness among same-sex married (or would-be married) couples and parents.
-Her current research focuses on the experience of incarceration, rehabilitative prison programming, and its effects on parole and reentry.
-She is co-founder and chief executive of the Bay Area reentry nonprofit Alliance for CHANGE.
+Past research has focused on the creation of legal and social meaning in legal processes involved with LGBT family law issues and legal consciousness among same-sex married couples.
+Her more recent research focuses on the experience of incarceration, rehabilitative prison programming, parole, and reentry.
+Her current projects examine the role of remorse narratives in parole board hearings and the experience of transgender applicants for parole in the California prison system.
+She also is co-founder and chief executive of the Bay Area reentry nonprofit Alliance for CHANGE.

 Expertise